nyudlts/dot-doc/aspace-workorders-and-digitization.md

 The `prefix` can be any string of characters that conforms to the rules
 outlined [here](./README.md#characters-allowed-in-directory-names-and-file-names),  but is usually either a normalized version of the
-ArchivesSpace work order `Resource ID` value, or a combination of
+ArchivesSpace work order `Resource ID` value, a combination of
-partner and collection codes from the DLTS repository.
+partner and collection codes from the DLTS repository, or a prefix string
+selected by the project manager (PM) and the digitization team.

 **The `digi_id` must end with either the `Ref ID` or the `Component ID`
 value from the ArchivesSpace work order.**